MariusH-Dev/MariusH-Dev/README.md

 - Personal app development with Swift
 - Small projects for friends and family that simplify everyday tasks

+🌐 My Tech Blog:
+I write about programming, embedded systems, and other tech-related topics on my [blog](mariushuebbertz.info/blog).
+Check it out for tutorials, personal experiences, and more.

 💞️ **Collaborate with me**:
 I am always open to collaborating on projects that push the limits of my skills, especially in the areas of C/C++ and app development.
 If you have a challenging idea, I would love to hear about it.